How Your Insurance Company Computes Your Household Insurance Premium

 Household Insurance Premium Quotation

 When applying for household insurance from your insurer, you will normally be required to provide some information, usually in the form of an application form.
-If the insurer is satisfied with the answers you provide, it will then need to calculate the household insurance premium.
+If the insurer is satisfied with the answers you provide, they will calculate your household insurance premium.
 Rates for buildings will usually be based on the rebuilding costs and these rates usually vary according to the location.

 Where household insurance is required for contents and personal possessions, the rates will be based on the sum insured.
 Again, the location will be taken into consideration.

 To minimize their risk exposure, insurers could base their household insurance rates on either:

 - sector coding

 There are disadvantages to a 'more specific' approach.
 Although consumers living in areas where the risk of being burgled is perceived as low could benefit from lower premiums, this would be at the expense of those people living in higher risk areas who would have to bear higher premium rates.
 This approach could result in household insurance becoming inaccessible to people living in high-risk areas.
 Further, calculating accurate premium rates for each area would be complex and need constant monitoring.

 However, in recent years a major preoccupation for insurers and many householders has been the availability of flood damage cover and storm damage for homes.
 This has resulted in full Zip codes/postcodes being used to determine which properties are situated in flood or storm-prone areas plain to enable underwriters to assess whether they want to cover that risk.